 While they become brittle when outside of the body, bones are very much alive inside the body, being fed by a network of blood vessels from the circulatory system and nerves from the nervous system, according to Healthline.

 A typical bone has a dense and tough outer layer.
-Next is a layer of spongy bone, which lighter and slightly flexible.
-In the middle of some bones is jelly-like bone marrow, where new cells are constantly being produced for blood, the Merck Manuals noted.
+Next is a layer of spongy bone, which is lighter and slightly flexible.
+In the middle of some bones is jelly-like bone marrow, where new cells are constantly being produced for blood, according to the Merck Manuals.

 Teeth are considered part of the skeletal system but they are not counted as bones.
 Teeth are made of dentin and enamel, which is strongest substance in your body.
 Teeth also play a key role in the digestive system.

 The skeletal system has two distinctive parts: the axial skeleton and the appendicular skeleton, according to the U.S National Library of Medicine (NLM).

 The axial skeleton, with a total of 80 bones, consists of the vertebral column, the rib cage and the skull.
 The axial skeleton transmits the weight from the head, the trunk and the upper extremities down to the lower extremities at the hip joints, which help humans maintain our upright posture, the NLM noted.

 The appendicular skeleton has a total of 126 bones, and is formed by the pectoral girdles, the upper limbs, the pelvic girdle and the lower limbs, according to the NLM.
 Their functions are to make walking, running and other movement possible and to protect the major organs responsible for digestion, excretion and reproduction.

 X-rays, MRIs, bone density tests and arthroscopy are some of the primary diagnostic tools used to detect diseases and deformities of the skeletal system.
 Bone scans and bone marrow biopsies are used to diagnose cancer, according to the Merck Manuals.